ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial.md

    name in the upper left corner.

 ##### BizHawk
+1. Ensure you have the BSNES core loaded.
+You may do this by clicking on the Tools menu in BizHawk and following these menu options:
+   `Config --> Cores --> SNES --> BSNES`
+   Once you have changed the loaded core, you must restart BizHawk.
 1. Load your ROM file if it hasn't already been loaded.
 2. Click on the Tools menu and click on **Lua Console**
 3. Click the button to open a new Lua script.
-4. Browse to your Multiworld Utilities installation directory, and into the following folders:
+4. Browse to your MultiWorld Utilities installation directory, and into the following directories:
-   `QUsb2Snes --> Qusb2Snes --> LuaBridge`
+   `QUsb2Snes/Qusb2Snes/LuaBridge`
 5. Select `luabridge.lua` and click Open.
 6. Observe a name has been assigned to you, and that the client shows "SNES Device: Connected", with that same name in the upper left corner.